-If you are paying for your own care and support, it is important that you receive good information and advice to help you make the most of your money, and to make good choices about your future care and support arrangements.
+If you are paying for your own care and support it is important that you receive good information and advice to help you make the most of your money, and to make appropriate choices about your future care and support arrangements.

 - You can ask us to manage your personal budget and organise your support for you

 - You can ask us to give your personal budget to you in the form of a direct payment

 - You can ask us to give your personal budget to someone you trust or an organisation such as a direct payment support service